Practising what we preach in the learning and development industry is not as common as you might think.

 Just to be clear here, I’m not talking about happy sheets – screw happy sheets.

 Data is the most underutilised resource in L&D today and why is this you might say?
-Well it’s simple, hardly anyone understands how to use it and neither are they investing in the skills to do this.
+Well, it’s simple, hardly anyone understands how to use it and neither are they investing in the skills to do this.

 This can demonstrate the impact your programmes are having on people and their performance.

-Content curation and multimedia development
+Content curation and creation

 I’m not sure if you’ve noticed, but videos are all the rage right now and guess what?

-The ability to create different forms of content to connect with different people is absolutely crucial to any high performing learning eco-system.
-This can be anything from digital publications, blog posts, surveys, games, videos and more.
+The ability to create different forms of content to connect with different people is absolutely crucial to any high-performing learning ecosystem.

 The internet is littered with an abundance of quick and simple tools to help you build lots of cool solutions.